Planned liberalism: Planned liberalism in Cameroon

-Abel Eyinga traces the theory of liberal planning to Gaullist economic doctrine and sees liberal planning as "the African equivalent of 'participation'."
-According to him, the concept of liberal planning first emerged around 1965 in Gabon, where the concept—possibly elaborated differently than later in Cameroon—was embraced as an economic ideology.
+Abel Eyinga traces the theory of liberal planning to Gaullist economic doctrine and views it as "the African equivalent of 'participation'".
+According to him, the concept first emerged around 1965 in Gabon, where it was possibly elaborated differently than later in Cameroon, which embraced it as an economic ideology.

-To develop, with a view to the future, all the resources of the country, the President of the Republic of Cameroon at that time has set himself the objective of self-centred development and the doctrine of "planned liberalism", which he defines as follows: "We intend to submit, henceforth, our international economic relations to our objectives of internal development, that is to say, we intend to promote a truly integrated economy, characterised by effective control of the principal factors of development."
-It is, at bottom, a humane socialism which seeks its path in a pragmatic manner.
+To develop, the President of the Republic of Cameroon at that time set himself the objective of self-centered development and the doctrine of "planned liberalism", which he defines as follows: "We intend to submit, henceforth, our international economic relations to our objectives of internal development, that is to say, we intend to promote a truly integrated economy, characterized by effective control of the principal factors of development."
+It is, at bottom, a humane socialism which seeks its path pragmatically.